Jin-HoMLee/openfold/README_MACOS.md

 **Solution**: This is expected on macOS.
 OpenFold will automatically fall back to Python implementations.
 You can safely ignore these compilation errors.

+**What happens**:
+- The installation patches key files to detect missing CUDA extensions
+- CPU fallbacks are automatically used for attention mechanisms
+- You'll see: `Warning: CUDA attention kernel not available, falling back to PyTorch implementation`

 #### 2. DeepSpeed Import Errors
 **Error**: `ModuleNotFoundError: No module named 'cpuinfo'`